synthead/unifi-adfree/README.md

     https://raw.githubusercontent.com/synthead/unifi-adfree/master/unifi-adfree.txt

-The "Apply changes" button on the top-left of the page will become yellow.
-Click this button, and you're done!
+Click the "Apply changes" button on the top-left of the page, and you're done!
 This URL reflects the latest commit to this list, so your ad blocker will auto-update accordingly.

 This list can be used on all the other common ad blockers too, but they have their own settings page that I won't get into detail about.
 If you don't know about [uBlock Origin](https://ublockorigin.com), you might consider switching to it as it's fast, light, and is [GPL-licensed](https://github.com/gorhill/uBlock/blob/master/LICENSE.txt).